DoraemonYu/MicroDBHelper/index.md

 Use the low level of Isolation,pass same MicroDBTransaction Object and with no need for call MarkSuccess().

-BTW, the IsolationLevel value, You can choose according to the actual situation.
+BTW, the IsolationLevel value, you can choose according to the actual situation.
 It is a .Netframework enum from System.Data.
 It's **important** to choose when you design your High-performance data access layer.

 You can get **authoritative explanations** about isolation level via Google, however I still hope to introduce them to you via my insights: